-Hello and Welcome!
-My name is Ann Tudor and I am artist working in lampwork glass and surface pattern design and a knitter.
-Making and creating has always been part of my life and it has taken me down several artistic paths.
+Hello!
+My name is Ann Tudor and I am artist working in lampwork glass and surface pattern design.
+Making and creating has always been part of my life and it has taken me down several artistic paths with knitting being a constant.

 My mother was an amazing seamstress.
-She could sew just about anything, she even made a miniature version of my wedding dress that fit a Barbie doll!
-I was not very interested in sewing when I was young but I was always fascinated by the fabric.
+She could sew just about anything.
+I was not very interested in sewing but always fascinated by the fabric.
 In the 1990's when scrapbooking became a thing, I wanted to make the paper that was used more than doing the actual scrapbooking but had no idea how or who did that sort of thing.
-I now know that is called Surface Pattern Design and I absolutely love making patterns with a fun whimsical look that are cheerful and happy.
+I now know that is called Surface Pattern Design and I absolutely love making patterns that are cheerful and happy.

 Jewelry making has been a major part of my creative journey.
 Many years ago, I took a two hour glass bead making class at my local stain glass store.
 The technique is called Lampworking or Torchworking.
 Basically a rod of colored glass is melted in a torch and formed into different shapes.
 I fell in love with the process and started melting glass whenever I could.
 Eventually I started making beads for other jewelry designers, bought a bigger torch and moved into my home studio, otherwise known as the garage!
 I also had jewelry pieces included in several publications, such as Bead Unique and Belle Armoire.